Work-Related Stress Claims

 The employer may need to change shifts or shorten working hours, make changes to the work environment or educate staff.
 If steps are not taken, and this affects your recovery or causes your health to get even worse, you may be able to claim compensation.

 Failure to adhere to disciplinary or grievance processes

 To comply with employment laws and health and safety regulations, employees must have HR processes in place like disciplinary and grievance procedures.
-However, it is not enough to simply have written these down in a staff handbook.
-These procedures must be carefully and fairly applied in practice.
+However, it is not enough to have written these down in a staff handbook.
+These procedures must be carefully and fairly implemented.

 A manager or HR officer may have failed to properly carry out a company procedure, either by taking short cuts, failing to notify you of important steps and decisions, or by failing to handle a case fairly.

 If your health has suffered or worsened as a result of a failure to properly apply HR procedures, you may be able to claim compensation.
 This would be the case even if you were “guilty” of the reason for disciplinary action in the first place.

 No win, no fee means that your solicitor will not charge you any legal fees if your stress at work claim is unsuccessful.
 'No win, no fee' is also called a 'Conditional Fee Agreement' or 'CFA'.

 If you have been injured through no fault of your own, our no win, no fee guarantee takes the risk out of making a stress at work injury compensation claim.